pmqs/zipdetails/README.md

 ### Filenames & Comments

 Filenames and comments are decoded/encoded using the default system encoding of the host running `zipdetails`.
-When the sytem encoding cannot be determined `cp437` will be used.
+When the system encoding cannot be determined `cp437` will be used.

 The exceptions are